resourge/schema/README.md

 - Offers a complete collection of validations (email, postalCode, etc...).
 - Custom methods (test and asyncTest) easy to implement and use.
 - 100% coverage.
-- Includes validation for countries postal codes.
+- Includes validation for countries postal codes and phone numbers.

 ## How it was done